Jerome Lawrence: Life and career

 In all, they collaborated on 39 works, including a 1956 musical adaptation of James Hilton's Lost Horizon, entitled Shangri-La, with the author himself.
 They also adapted Auntie Mame into the hit musical Mame with composer Jerry Herman, which won a Tony Award for its star, Angela Lansbury.
 Less successful was the Lawrence and Lee collaboration with Herman, also starring Lansbury, Dear World, a musical adaptation of Giraudoux's The Madwoman of Chaillot.
 They also co-wrote a script for a made-for-television Pride and Prejudice film, which was never produced.

 Several of Lawrence and Lee's plays draw on events from United States history to speak to contemporary issues.
 Inherit the Wind (1955) addressed intellectual freedom and McCarthyism through a fictionalized version of the Scopes Monkey Trial.
 The Gang's All Here (1959) examined government corruption in the 1920s.
 The Night Thoreau Spent in Jail (1970) was a Vietnam-era exploration of Thoreau's resistance to an earlier war.

 Lawrence taught playwriting in the Master of Professional Writing Program at the University of Southern California.
 Lawrence's one Tony Award nomination was for Best Book of a Musical for Mame.

 He died due to complications from a stroke in Malibu, California.

 The Jerome Lawrence and Robert E. Lee Theatre Research Institute, a research facility and archive, was dedicated in Lawrence and Lee's honor at the Ohio State University in 1986.

 His niece is flutist Paula Robison.

-Lawrence is survived by his companion of 15 years, Will Willoughby.